-- 1. All mineral proposals should seek to maximise the use of sustainable forms of transport, including barge, rail and pipeline. - 2.
-Where it can be demonstrated that there is no viable alternative to road transport, all new mineral working and mineral related development should be located as follows: - a) within close proximity to existing or proposed markets to minimise transport movement; and - b) within close proximity to the County's main highway network and existing transport routes in order to avoid residential areas, minor roads, and minimise the impact of road transportation. - 3.
-Proposals requiring the bulk transport of minerals, minerals waste/fill or materials/substances used for the extraction of minerals by road will be required to demonstrate that more sustainable forms of transport are not viable.
+- 1. All mineral proposals should seek to maximise the use of sustainable forms of transport, including barge, rail and pipeline, within both the operational and restoration phases, where practical and economic. - 2.
+Where it can be demonstrated that there is no viable alternative to road transport, all new mineral working, including extensions to existing sites, and mineral related development should be located as follows: - a) within close proximity to existing or proposed markets to minimise transport movement; and - b) within close proximity to the County's main highway network and existing transport routes in order to avoid residential areas, minor roads, and minimise the impact of road transportation.

-- 3.40.
+- 3.42.
 Minerals in Nottinghamshire are predominantly transported by road, generating significant HGV movements which can impact on local amenity, environmental quality and climate issues.
 The National Planning Policy Framework highlights the importance of reducing both greenhouse gases and congestion.
-Consequently, developments which generate significant movement should be located so as to minimise the need for travel and maximise the use of sustainable means of transport. - 3.41.
+Consequently, developments which generate significant movement should be located so as to minimise the need for travel and maximise the use of sustainable means of transport. - 3.43.
 Wherever possible therefore, minerals sites should be located close to their end market in order to minimise overall transport distances.
-However, this will not always be feasible where the site is needed to supply a regional or national market and so the promotion of alternative, more sustainable forms of transport such as barge or rail transport is important. - 3.42.
+However, this will not always be feasible where the site is needed to supply a regional or national market and so the promotion of alternative, more sustainable forms of transport such as barge or rail transport is important. - 3.44.
 Sand and gravel is a relatively low-cost mineral and is not generally cost effective to transport over long distances.
 However, it can be transported economically over long distances by water.
 Barge transport has historically been used to transport sand and gravel along the River Trent to Yorkshire and Humberside from Besthorpe quarry north of Newark.
 Studies have shown there is potential to increase water-borne freight on parts of the river.
-However, restrictions on barge sizes upstream of Cromwell Lock may restrict the viability of barging minerals downstream to Nottingham. - 3.43.
+However, restrictions on barge sizes upstream of Cromwell Lock may restrict the viability of barging minerals upstream to Nottingham from the Newark area. - 3.45.
 Rail transport of minerals is possible, but expensive, and therefore only likely to be viable over very long distances.
 Its potential use will also depend upon on whether there is sufficient infrastructure and capacity on the rail network.
 Pipelines and conveyors can be used to move minerals on-site from the extraction area to the processing plant reducing the need to use heavy machinery minimising noise and dust.
-In certain cases it may be possible to use conveyors or pipelines to import fill materials such as power station ash on to quarries as part of the restoration although this is only possible if the source of the material is close by. - 3.44.
+In certain cases it may be possible to use conveyors or pipelines to import fill materials such as power station ash on to quarries as part of the restoration although this is only possible if the source of the material is close by. - 3.46.
 Where road transport is necessary, sites should be located close to the main highway network in order to minimise potential impacts on local communities and Nottinghamshire's environment.
 In line with national policy, proposals should be accompanied by a Transport Assessment or Transport Statement to set out the transport issues associated with the proposed development and what measures will be needed to manage those issues.
 This may include improvements to the existing transport infrastructure to improve junction visibility or vehicle capacity, or the use of routeing agreements to control traffic movement and direct vehicles away from sensitive areas such as residential areas or important habitats.
 This can be achieved by the use of planning conditions or legal (S106) agreements where appropriate (see Policy DM11).
 Policy DM9 considers highway safety and vehicle movements/routeing in more detail.